How can I get involved?

 Dolphin Watchers make a valuable contribution to Murdoch and Curtin universities scientific research, while gaining skills and networking with others involved in caring for the rivers.

-When you become a River Guardian you will receive invitations to events and activities including Dolphin Watch training.
+When you subscribe to the River Guardian's newsletter you will receive invitations to events and activities including Dolphin Watch training.
 We run free training sessions which enable you to learn about the Indo-Pacific Bottlenose dolphins that live in the Riverpark and how to monitor the movements and behaviours of these dolphins.
 The information provided by Dolphin Watchers is contributing to scientific research of these animals.